 Blake was three years old when he was diagnosed with medulloblastoma - a brain tumour.
-His mum, Llian, tells their story:
+His mum, Llian, tells their story - and also provides regular updates on how he is doing:

 "Our little boy was a healthy, happy three-year-old until September 2013.
 Our lives then changed forever.